Nsima/Nsima/README.md

 ### Abeg, Abeg, Abeg... 😒

 My name is George, my friends call me Nsima (NNN-SEA-MA).
 I am Software Developer.
 Professional experience in Programming, Open Source, and other Technologies.
-I tinkered with programming in the earlier stages of my life I went to a University to study Law and I dropped out now I'm a full stack developer who has mastered a lot of programming areas. such as web developing, server-side programming, android development etc.
+I tinkered with programming in the earlier stages of my life I went to a University to study Law and I dropped out now I'm a developer who has mastered a lot of programming areas, such as web developing, server-side programming, android development etc.

 > I am looking for friends with as much experience and enthusiasm in Front-End technology to work on a shitty open source  project, please email me if you are interested.